Rainbow6-RUSSIA/rainbow6ru-blog/src/pages/index.md

         variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
-    - image: /img/coffee-gear.png
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/tutorials.png
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
   heading: What we offer
   description: >
     Rainbow6-RUSSIA is the ultimate spot for coffee lovers who want to learn